 Every leader develops their own unique leadership style.
 However, there are a few universal key leadership skills that can increase your success in the job market:

-- Integrity.
-Being a person of integrity means staying true to your values and the values of your organization.
+Integrity: You stay true to your values and the values of your organization.

-Including these skills on a resume is good.
-Explaining how you learned these skills is even better.
+Including these skills on a resume is good; explaining how you learned these skills is even better.
 Anyone can declare themselves a good leader, but not everyone has spent extra time in a program to improve their leadership skills.
 Telling employers about leadership development programs you have attended attests to your willingness to put in the work of becoming a future leader.

 What To Look For in a Leadership Development Program

 It is important to know what to look for in a leadership development program.
-Luckily, you’ll know a credible program when you see one because it will give you up front details about the program — including topics covered, cost, and time commitment — as well as information about your instructor or instructional team.
+Luckily, you’ll know a credible program when you see one; it will give you up front details about the program — including topics covered, cost, and time commitment — as well as information about your instructor or instructional team.

 If you want to learn about leadership qualities that are specific to your field, you might pick a program focused on your industry.